crimson206-templates/python-standalone-binary/docs/user-rouph/root_readme.md

 ## Try Our Example

-Want to see it in action?
 Test our example CLI with these commands:

 ### Linux / macOS
 ```bash